 Two weeks later…

 “I sentence Stanley Rhodes to thirty years in prison for arson, attempted murder, kidnapping, property damage, assault, and vandalism.”
-The judge sentenced the master mind.
+The judge sentenced the mastermind.
 His five cronies got similar punishments for what they did.
 It was a relief knowing that justice was served.
 Deal with it, Stanley.
 Don’t let the door hit you where the good Lord split you.
-I could also make a joke about soap or salads, but that would be to crass for me to make it.
+I could also make a joke about soap or salads, but that would be too crass for me to make it.
 Okay, I kind of did, but at least I wasn’t explicit with the setup or punchlines.

-Afterwards, we were rewarded the exact monetary amount used to cover all the damages.
+Afterward, we were rewarded the exact monetary amount used to cover all the damages.
 We could really start over.
 Once we were all ready for the Freevale Urban Credit Union to be rebuilt, we had a big celebration as all my first customers came back.
 There was a huge line leading into my business.
 I guess they must have told their friends and family everything about my bank.